celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 ## Context

 Standard cosmos-sdk based chains are sovereign and have the ability to hardfork, but the current implementation makes heavy use of onchain token voting.
-This bypasses social consensus, one of the core principles of Celestia.
-After a proposal is submitted and crosses some threshold of agreement, the halt height is set in the state machine for all nodes, and validators are expected to switch binaries after the state machine halts the node.
-The ultimate security, ruleset, and result of that ruleset rests solely on the shoulders of node operators, not validators or token holders.
-Therefore we are seeking a solution that engraves social consensus into the implementation itself.
+After a proposal is submitted and crosses some threshold of agreement, the halt height is set in the state machine for all nodes.
+While it's possible for the validators to modify the binaries used arbitrarily, this sets a social contract both on and off chain to abide by the results of token voting.
+Rough social consensus similar to that of Bitcoin and Ethereum, and not token voting, is a core component of Celestia governance.
+This is why we are pursuing mechanisms that embody those values.

 The most pertinent issue at the moment is that we are launching mainnet soon, and don't have a fully functional upgrade mechanism that empowers social consensus in place.
 We need to first decide how to remove token voting in a way that supports our future efforts to change the upgrade mechanism.
-The latter discussion on how to actually implement upgrades that fit all of our desired properties is out of scope for this ADR, and will be discussed separately.
+The latter discussion on how to actually implement upgrades that fit all of our desired properties is out of scope for this ADR, and will be discussed separately in ADR018.

-It should also be noted that this ADR is not discussing parameter changes, as limiting token voting on those is also a separate discussion.

 ## Alternative Approaches

 ### Option 1: Temporarily use the current token voting mechanism

 Given that we don't have a lot of time until mainnet, we could leave the current implementation in place which gives us the option to use it if needed.
 Ideally, we would work on the longer term upgrade mechanism that respects social consensus and finish it before the first upgrade.
 While this option does allow for maximum flexibility, it is also very risky because if the mechanism is ever needed or used, then it could set a precedent for future upgrades.

 ### Option 2: Removal of token voting for upgrades

 The goal of this approach is to force social consensus to reach an upgrade instead of relying on token voting.
 It works by simply removing the current upgrade module.
 This way, the only way to upgrade the chain is to agree on the upgrade logic and the upgrade height.

+Instead of relying on token voting, we will use rolling upgrades and signalling, which are described in ADR018.

 ### Option 3: Adding a predetermined halt height (aka "difficulty bomb")

 This option is not mutually exclusive to option 2.
 Its goal is to explicitly state that, without changing binaries, light clients will halt at a given height, despite what logic validators are running.
 This acts as an explicit statement to large token holders that they either come to some sort of agreement with the rest of the network, or chain will halt.
 Not coming to agreement is not a viable option.

 ## Decision